New biomarkers predict outcome of cancer immunotherapy

 Recognizing molecular patterns

 After analyzing the cells, the researchers examined the data together with employees of the Swiss Institute of Bioinformatics at UZH in terms of molecular patterns that could predict therapeu-tic success.
-"Even before the start of a therapy, we observed a subtle and weak immune re-sponse in the blood, and identified this molecular pattern as the immune cells CD14+CD16−HLA-DRhi," says Burkhard Becher.
-For the finding to be easily verifiable, the biomarkers should be easi-ly detectable; indeed, the blood count was able to be validated using conventional methods in a second, independent cohort of more than 30 people.
+"Even before the start of a therapy, we observed a subtle and weak immune re-sponse in the blood mediated by cancer, and identified a small subpopulation of white blood cells to coincide with better therapy outcome," says Burkhard Becher.
+For the finding to be easily veri-fiable, the biomarkers should be detectable even in clinical routine laboratories; indeed, they vali-dated their findings using conventional, routine methods in a second, independent cohort of more than 30 patients.

 Dawning of precision medicine